datalad-handbook/book/docs/usecases/supervision.rst

 The DataLad Approach
 ^^^^^^^^^^^^^^^^^^^^

-When Megan arrives in the lab, her supervisor and the Post doc that collected the data take an hour to meet and talk about the upcoming project.
-To ease the technical complexities for a new student like Megan on an unfamiliar computational infrastructure, they talk about the yoda principles and basic DataLad commands, and set up a project dataset for Megan to work in.
+When Megan arrives in the lab, her supervisor and the postdoc that collected the data take an hour to meet and talk about the upcoming project.
+To ease the technical complexities for a new student like Megan on an unfamiliar computational infrastructure, they talk about the YODA principles, basic DataLad commands, and set up a project dataset for Megan to work in.
 Inside of this dataset, the original data is installed as a subdataset, code is tracked with Git, and the appropriate software is provided with a containerized image tracked in the dataset.